Taokt/Quest2ROS2/README.md

 - Lower Button: Pauses/Resumes pose streaming and performs an Anchor Reset.
 This immediately snaps the virtual target back to the robot's current position, eliminating movement jumps caused by kinematic limits or drift.

-## Instructions for Use

-### Check TCP Connection

-To verify VR → ROS communication:

-`ros2 run q2r_bringup CheckTCPconnection.py`

-This subscribes to `/q2r_right_hand_pose` and shows the VR controller position/orientation.

-### Button functions

-- Upper Button: Toggles Gripper state (Open/Close)

-- Lower Button: Pauses/Resumes pose streaming and performs an Anchor Reset.
-This immediately snaps the virtual target back to the robot's current position, eliminating movement jumps caused by kinematic limits or drift.

-### Customization

-- Update `group_name`, `link_name`, and `frame_id` to match your robot setup.

-- Update `namespace` (e.g. replace `bh_robot` with your namespace).

-### Notes

-- Create a separate package for message types, otherwise `quest2ros2` cannot find them.
-- If the robot arm jitters during control, recalibrate the robot’s sensors.

 ## Debugging and Simulation
 ### VR Input Simulator:SimulationInpt.py